braedynl/CSE231-020-SS20/GLOSSARY.md

 ## Classes

+#### Class, Type, Object

-**Class/Type/Object** - A structure that contains particular attributes and methods catered to the style of data for which it holds.
+A structure that contains particular attributes and methods catered to the style of data for which it holds.
 In Python, all three of these words (essentially) mean the same thing.
 This differs between programming languages.

 Example:
 ```python